 Quad Cities – a community dedicated to eliminating food waste.

-Collaboration – Facilitate active partnerships to increase food rescue.
+Collaboration – Facilitate active partnerships to build a strong, well-connected food rescue network.

-Community – Cultivate a continually growing group of partners effectively engaged in food rescue.
+Community – Cultivate a continually growing group and diverse network of partners effectively engaged in food rescue.

-Safety – Prioritize safety for our donors, recipients, and volunteers during the entire food rescue process.
+Safety – Prioritize safety throughout the entire food rescue process from donor to destination.